 Have you ever thought about changing the color of your car?
 Or wanted something really unique, like a matte paint job?
-Vehicle wraps used to be used mostly for advertising, but in the last few years they’ve been used a lot more often for cosmetic applications.
+Vehicle wraps used to be used mostly for advertising, but in the last few years they’ve been used more often for cosmetic applications.

 It’s sort of a whole new frontier, and most people have a lot of questions about something they might be applying to their entire car.
 Here are answers to some of the things that you might be wondering.